numalariamodeling/FE-2023-examples/README.md

         - Campaign setup
         - Demographics
         - EMODTask & experiment builder
         - Reporters: Reporting during the burnin simulation is optional, it depends on the simulation duration and what you want to track or to check.
-If not disabled, `InsetChart` is automatically included, and can be plotted, alternatively one can disable the `InsetChart` and include an annual summary report to keep track of malaria metrics in an age group that is also plotted during the main simulation.
+If not disabled, `InsetChart` is automatically included, and can be plotted, alternatively one can disable the `InsetChart` and include an annual summary report to keep track of malaria metrics in an age group that is also plotted during the main simulation. *HINT: you may want to check the max number of reports generated in the summary reporter*
         - Code execution/run script
      - Now that you've got the basics of your script, we'll add the parameters needed for serialization so that you can "pick up" from them again later.
 Add the code chunk below to update the serialization "writing" configuration parameters. (see [Simple Burnin](https://faculty-enrich-2022.netlify.app/modules/emod-how-to/emod-how-to/#simple-burn-in) in EMOD How-To's).
 The section ideally would be placed at the end of your `set_param_fn()`.
         - `Serialization_Population_Writing_Type` sets the format we want to serialize in, typically "timestep" that will save the population at a particular time step (days)